campusdomar/PuMuKIT2-doc/UserGuide.md

 -   **Delete owner**: Click X icon to delete the selected owner.
 -   **Add new owner**: Click NEW to add a new owner.
 A form like the one in figure X will open and the following options will be available:
      - ***Search people***: Write the name of people you wish to add; while you start typing the name, you will see a list of people already in the database with a name matching the written characters.
-For example, after typing “Juan” you will see listed all “Juan” in the database and after typing «Juan go» you will only see listed those people named “Juan” and with a surname starting with “go” as González or Gómez.
+For example, after typing "Juan" you will see listed all "Juan" in the database and after typing «Juan go» you will only see listed those people named "Juan" and with a surname starting with "go" as González or Gómez.
      - ***Create people***: Create new people in the database by clicking in the NEW button.
 A new form (figure 19) will open where you can finish filling the relevant data for that person.
 Once you are done the person will be created and linked to the multimedia object.
 You have to be careful with the position (Post field in the form) you give to the people because it‟s not the same Rubén González as a student or as a programmer.
-A person in PuMuKIT is a combination of name and position (which means you can “duplicate” a person if their position changes).
+A person in PuMuKIT is a combination of name and position (which means you can "duplicate" a person if their position changes).
 -   **Edit owner: Click "pencil" icon to edit the selected owner.
 The same form as the one in figure 21 will open.
 All fields can be changed but be careful if it is not your user.

 #### 3.2.4.2 Admin Groups